keriati/docker-transmission-caddy/README.md

-# Scrutiny with Caddy
+# Transmission with Caddy in Docker

-Use Scrutiny with green https on your local network.
+Use Transmission with green https for the web interface on your local network.

 Requirements
 - Own domain